Stock image of Gertrude Stein 227 Trial Proof by Andy Warhol, from the Ten Portraits of Jews series from 1980.

 Edition: Edition of 25 TP, signed and numbered in pencil.

-Gertrude Stein, the influence behind Warhol’s Gertrude Stein 227, was an American writer of novels, poetry and plays that eschewed the narrative, linear, and temporal conventions of 19th-century literature.
-Stein was also known to be a fervent collector of Modernist art.
 She was born in West Allegheny Pittsburgh, Pennsylvania, raised in Oakland, California.
-She moved to Paris in 1903, making France her home for the remainder of her life.
-For some forty years, the Stein home at 27 Rue de Fleurus on the Left Bank of Paris was a renowned Saturday evening gathering place for both expatriate American artists and writers and others noteworthy in the world of vanguard arts and letters, most notably Pablo Picasso.
-Entrance into the Stein salon was a sought-after validation, and Stein became combination mentor, critic, and guru to those who gathered around her, including Ernest Hemingway who described the salon in A Moveable Feast.
+When she moved to Paris in 1903, she made France her home for the remainder of her life.
+For some forty years, the Stein home at 27 Rue de Fleurus on the Left Bank of Paris was a renowned Saturday evening gathering place.
+Expatriate American artists and writers, along with other noteworthy figures in the world of avant-garde arts and letters, frequented her salon—most notably Pablo Picasso.
+Entrance into the Stein salon became a sought-after validation.
+Stein served as a mentor, critic, and guru to those who gathered around her, including Ernest Hemingway, who described her salon in A Moveable Feast.

 Gertrude Stein 227 as Part of Andy Warhol’s Larger Body of Work